Haksell/snowcrash/README.md

 ## level04

-There is a perl CGI running on port 4747.
+There is a Perl CGI running on port 4747.
 It displays the query parameter `x`.
 Since Perl calls shell code with our string, we can inject a `` `getflag` `` in the command.
 We make sure getflag is not executed on our side by adding single quotes around the `curl` argument.

 ``curl 'localhost:4747?x=`getflag`'``

+This will send a request to the Perl CGI application, instructing it to execute the getflag command on its side.

 ## level05